 - The Charter of Economic Rights and Duties of States (1974)

-As capitalism ascended following the fall of the Soviet Union, and the goals of the NIEO passed, the UN’s willingness and focus shifted away from regulation in this area.
+As capitalism ascended following the fall of the Soviet Union and the goals of the NIEO passed, the UN’s willingness and the focus shifted away from regulation in this area.

 Changing Nature of Foreign Investment

 As the 1990s dawned, the WTO, World Bank, and IMF backed off the idea that multinational corporations required regulation to protect host states.
 Further, as the NIEO faded, the socialist elements that backstopped the movement, including additional regulation on corporations, faded with it.
 Property rights became a more critical focus and protecting foreign investment from unilateral state action.
 The 1992 World Bank Guidelines and the OECD’s Draft Multilateral Agreement on Investment (MAI) in 2000 set the tone for reduced government oversight and regulation in favor of corporate interests.